coreeng/reusable-p2p/README.md

 jobs:
   p2p:
     uses: coreeng/reusable-p2p/.github/workflows/idp-p2p.yaml@v0.0.1
+    secrets:
+      env_vars: |
+        TEST_VARIABLE=value
     with:
       project-id: ${{ vars.PROJECT_ID }}
       project-number: ${{ vars.PROJECT_NUMBER }}
       tenant-name: ${{ vars.TENANT_NAME }}

 ```

+The `env_vars` secret will be use to propagate env vars to your Makefile calls.
+They will be redacted from the output so you can pass sensitive information like credentials as they're coming in as `secrets`.
 ### Makefile
 The P2P pipeline assumes you have the following tasks on your makefile: